cover

 ctx.Value(key{})

-Similarly, if we define the struct as private, it cannot be constructed as the same key outside the package.
+Similarly, we define struct as private, and the same key cannot be constructed outside the package.

-We know that an empty struct does not occupy memory, which, compared to a pointer type Key, can reduce memory overhead.
+We know that empty struct does not occupy memory, so compared with pointer type Key, it can reduce memory overhead.